 We are all a blessing and a curse

-I will emphasize over and over on this website the benefits of therapy.
-If you are having trouble holding others or yourself accountable, I strongly recommend you get help.
-I am not at all ashamed to admit that there is no way I could have done it without the help of a professional counselor.
+I will emphasize over and over throughout this book the benefits of therapy.
+If you are having trouble holding others or yourself accountable (good or bad), I strongly recommend you seek out professional help.
+I am not at all ashamed to admit that there is no way I could have made it to where I am today without the help of a professional therapist.

 What does it mean to be in relationship with someone else?
-Relationship equals interaction.
+In Redefining Love, relationship equals interaction.
 Every time you participate in social media or step out of your house, you are in relationship with others.
 We are in relationship with everyone.

 If I am in relationship with everyone, then everyone deserves equal regard.
 The clerk at the grocery store is just as deserving of love from me as my husband and children.
-That seems easy enough, right?

 We must nurture our relationships with love in order for those relationships to function properly.
 And we are in relationship with everyone, because in one way or another, each of us affects the whole.
-Suddenly you can see how redefining love has the potential to change the world, one individual at a time.
+(Suddenly, you can see how Redefining Love has the potential to change the world, one individual at a time.)